 Parents should notify the school office in advance of the absence whenever possible.
 In the case of illness, parents are asked to call the school office before 9:00 a.m. stating the specific reason for the absence.
 Unless notified, the school will attempt to call the home of the absentee.
-After an absence, the returning student should bring a note explaining the reason for the absence.
+After an extended absence, the returning student should bring a note explaining the reason for the absence.
 No refunds on tuition are made because of absences.

 24-hour Attendance recorder: (847) 885-3230, press option 4.
 Please leave the following information: